 The best way to learn about something new is to simply talk to people who have knowledge and informed opinions on the topic.
 That is the premise of the new ORION Open Science podcast, created and recorded at the MDC as part of the ORION project.
 The podcast has a series of interviews with a variety of guests discussing Open Science.
 “While pipetting for an experiment or walking to go to work, you can listen to Emma and Luiza discussing with experts and researchers about how Open Science is having an impact in diverse research areas, from publishing to sharing data or just thinking about science” says Michela Bertero, the ORION project coordinator.

-The podcast is hosted by Luiza Bengtsson and Emma Harris from the Communications department at the Max-Delbrück-Center for Molecular Medicine in the Helmholtz Association (MDC).
-On behalf of the ORION project, Luiza and Emma have been developing a whole range of training resources about Open Science for researchers, including workshops and online materials.
+The podcast is hosted by Luiza Bengtsson, Emma Harris, and Zoe Ingram from the Communications department at the Max-Delbrück-Center for Molecular Medicine in the Helmholtz Association (MDC).
+On behalf of the ORION project, Luiza, Emma, and Zoe have been developing a whole range of training resources about Open Science for researchers, including workshops and online materials.
 The podcast is intended to be an easy and entertaining way to learn more about Open Science and research.